-This park was named after Death Valley, a valley near the park’s eastern border that lies below sea level, although the national park itself, however, is not below sea level.
-The land within the park boundaries ranges from at Badwater to over in the Panamint Mountains.
+This park was named after Death Valley, a valley near the park’s eastern border that lies below sea level, although the park itself is not below sea level.
+The land within the park boundaries ranges from Badwater to over the Panamint Mountains.

-Of national parks in the 48 contiguous states, Death Valley National Park has one of the longest histories of continuous occupation by humans.
-Archaeological studies have found evidence for the ancestors of modern Native Americans.
+Death Valley National Park has one of the longest histories of continuous human occupation.
+Archaeological studies have found evidence of the ancestors of modern Native Americans.

-Death Valley National Park includes three segments of land: Death Valley, Panamint Valley, and Eureka Valley.
+Death Valley includes three segments of land: Death Valley, Panamint Valley, and Eureka Valley.
 It straddles the California-Nevada border across from the Sierra Nevada Mountains in southern Alta California.

-The park protects the northwest corner of the Mojave Desert, a diverse desert region characterized by salt flat and sand dunes, and is most notable for its 90% below sea level lowest point, Badwater Basin.
+The park protects the northwest corner of the Mojave Desert, a diverse desert region characterized by salt flats and dunes.
+It is most notable for its lowest point of 90% below sea level, Badwater Basin.

-Death Valley is the 5th largest national park in the United States and definitely its hottest – in 2021, Death Valley recorded a record-busting air temperature of 134 degrees Fahrenheit (57 degrees Celcius), making it the hottest place on Earth.
-It’s worth noting that the previous record for hottest place on Earth was also held by Death Valley!
+This is the 5th largest in the country, and without a doubt, it’s the hottest; this region recorded a record-busting air temperature of 134 degrees Fahrenheit (57 degrees Celcius), making it the hottest place on Earth.
+It’s worth noting that Death Valley also held the previous record for the hottest place on Earth!

-It is a land of superlatives: it contains both the lowest (Badwater) and highest (Borax Flat) points in North America, as well as having recorded more rainfall than anywhere else on the continent.
+If you visit, it is a land of superlatives: it contains the lowest (Badwater) and highest (Borax Flat) points in North America and recorded more rainfall than anywhere else.
 So, it’s technically the hottest and wettest place in North America!

 See Related: Best Travel Backpacks for Minimalists